reactjs/react.dev/content/docs/concurrent-mode-reference.md

 `Suspense` lets your components "wait" for something before they can render, showing a fallback while waiting.

 In this example, `ProfileDetails` is waiting for an asynchronous API call to fetch some data.
 While we wait for `ProfileDetails` and `ProfilePhoto`, we will show the `Loading...` fallback instead.
-It is important to note that until all children inside `<Suspense>` has loaded, we will continue to show the fallback.
+It is important to note that until all children inside `<Suspense>` have loaded, we will continue to show the fallback.

 `Suspense` takes two props:
 * **fallback** takes an loading indicator.
 The fallback is shown until all of the children of the `Suspense` component have finished rendering.